DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Can a distributed continuous process accumulate and develop problem-solving capability that is not reducible to one agent at one moment?

-Level 3 introduces:
+Initial components

-Hypothesis Pool;
+Hypothesis Pool

-Evidence Graph;
+Evidence Graph

-parallel investigations;

-contradiction preservation;

-evidence-linked synthesis;

-collective discovery;
+Parallel investigations

+Contradiction preservation

+Evidence-linked synthesis

+Collective discovery

-adaptive research trajectories.
+Adaptive research trajectories

 The key hypothesis is not simply that many agents are smarter than one agent.

-It is:

 Persistent Distributed Process
 +